CooperJohnston/startup/README.md

 - **Text** - User information, suggested information, and contact information come in text information in the user information section.

 ## CSS DELIVERABLE
+- **PREREQUISITES** - Simon CSS successfully added, and 10+ commits occurred.
+Github accessible.
+- **RESIZING** - The application properly resizes in all windows
+- **Images** - Proper imagery was added for the table.
+Purposely, the have stayed rectangles to maintain the comic book feel.
+- **Proper Header, Footer and Main formatting**
+- **App Elements** - Design for table and buttons is formatted
+- **Text** - UTF-8 font added to all elements/